pseudoralph/nyt-clone/README.md

 ![Alt NYTimes clone](https://github.com/pseudoralph/nyt-clone/blob/master/src/assets/screen_shots/cloned_nytimes_screen_shot.png)

 ## Setup/Installation Requirements

+The following API keys are necessary to successfull build and launch this environment: ipStack, OpenWeatherMap, and Alphavantage.
+Enter these keys into the `template.env.js` file and rename to `.env.js` before launching.

 * clone this repository using `git clone https://github.com/pseudoralph/nyt-clone`
 * navigate into this repo and download dependencies: `npm install`